-Police seek man seen near Minneapolis police shooting of Australian
+Australian woman shot in Minneapolis called twice to report an assault

 The Hennepin County Medical Examiner has ruled the shooting a homicide.
 A spokeswoman for the office declined to say whether the office still has possession of the body or on funeral plans.

-Damond's relatives could not immediately be reached for comment.
+Damond's relatives could not be reached for comment.

-The bureau said that body cameras were not turned on until after the shooting, which could have shed light on the incident.
+The bureau said police body cameras were not turned on until after the shooting, which could have shed light on the incident.
 The squad car camera was also not turned on.
 They said the police would determine whether that violated any police policies.

 Damond, who was also known as Justine Ruszczyk, had taken the name of her fiance, Don Damond, ahead of their wedding.
-They were due to be married in August, according to the Minneapolis Star Tribune newspaper.
-She owned a meditation and life-coaching company, according to her personal website.
+They were due to be married in August.